bjasspa/jasspa/README.md

 _Left:_ GUI  version  - theme "Basic  Black on Cream",  _Right:_  Greek Text in the Terminal  version  within a Tmux  session - theme:  "Default  White on Black".
 There  are  more  than  25  themes  (schemes)  to  choose  from  ...
-The  main appplication  frame is split into two  windows, one is for editing a file, the other here has the hyperhelp documentation open.
-You can as well edit the same file within two separate windows.
+The  main appplication  frame is split here into two  windows, one is for editing a file, the other here has the hyperhelp documentation open.
+You can as well edit the same file within several separate  windows, for  instance writing  something on top, and then in the  other  windows  more down in the same file ... but  obviously editing one file in a single window is as well possible.

 ## Installation